First, students will learn what the third angle theorem is.

-Students will learn what the third angle theorem is, why it's true, and how to use it.
-Your students must know the angles of a triangle add to 180°.
-Watch this or this to get an idea of how to introduce this theorem.
-After that, you can show students this proof.
+Next, students will learn why the third angle theorem is true.
 To understand the proof, students must know the angles in a triangle sum to \(180^\circ.\) The heart of the proof is realizing that if \(a + b + x = 180^\circ,\) and \(a + b + y = 180^\circ,\) then we can put those two equations together, yielding:$$a + b + x = a + b + y$$

 Determine if the triangles below are similar (source).